-When deciding on a home defense solution, many new shooters take the ill-informed, but well-meaning advice of armchair commandos, gun salesman and their uncle Bob.
-Which is to say, buying a pump-action shotgun and if confronted with an intruder, simple rack the action to scare them away.
+When deciding on a home defense solution, many new shooters take the ill-informed, but well-meaning advice of armchair commandos, gun salesmen, and their uncle Bob.
+Which is to say, buying a pump-action shotgun and if confronted with an intruder, simply rack the action to scare them away.
 This is not only very bad advice, it’s also extremely dangerous and relies on the assumption that an attacker will be logical.

-Many criminals and especially home-invaders, are hopped up on some form of chemical stimulant or opiate and their brains aren’t firing on all cylinders.
-They’re angry, aggressive and oftentimes so drugged up they can’t feel pain or fear.
+Many criminals and especially home-invaders are hopped up on some form of chemical stimulant or opiate and their brains aren’t firing on all cylinders.
+They’re angry, aggressive, and oftentimes so drugged up they can’t feel pain or fear.
 In this scenario, nothing short of a well-placed bullet will stop them.

-And one of the most reliable ways to place that bullet where it needs to go, is firing it from a compact, lightweight, light-recoiling carbine.
+And one of the most reliable ways to place that bullet where it needs to go is firing it from a compact, lightweight, light-recoiling carbine.

-While the majority of home defense shooting occur inside of five yards, that doesn’t mean a shooter doesn’t need an accurate firearm.
-While five yards may seem like too close for a shooter to miss, look at police shootouts at similar distances where dozens of rounds are exchanged, yet only a handful find their mark.
+While the majority of home defense shootings occur inside of five yards, that doesn’t mean a shooter doesn’t need an accurate firearm.
+While five yards may seem too close for a shooter to miss, look at police shootouts at similar distances where dozens of rounds are exchanged, yet only a handful find their mark.

-By picking a pistol caliber carbine, shooters benefit from increased stability and recoil control – the latter of which makes follow-up shots a breeze compared to traditional handguns.
+By picking a pistol caliber carbine, shooters benefit from increased stability and recoil control — the latter of which makes follow-up shots a breeze compared to traditional handguns.
 After all, pistol caliber carbines, by definition, are chambered in rounds designed to fired one-handed.
-The felt recoil impulse on something in 9mm like a SIG MPX, or CZ Scorpion EVO, is much more manageable than the recoil of a standard handgun, a 12-guage shotgun of any variety or even a 5.56mm carbine.
+The felt recoil impulse on something in 9mm like a SIG MPX, or CZ Scorpion EVO, is much more manageable than the recoil of a standard handgun, a 12-gauge shotgun of any variety, or even a 5.56mm carbine.